hike-dev/estore/README.md

 ## Build for production

-Run `npx nx build estore` to build the application.
+Run `npx nx run-many --target=build --all` to build the application.
 The build artifacts are stored in the output directory (e.g. `dist/` or `build/`), ready to be deployed.

 ## Running tasks